 Unemployed (or Have an Employment Gap) and Applying to Business School?
 Here’s What to Do

-As an MBA admissions consultant, a concern I sometimes work through with clients is how to address an employment gap in their MBA application.
-Given the upheaval of the past year, even more prospective MBA candidates than usual have faced job changes or periods of unemployment.
-They fear the admissions committees at top MBA programs will view this as a negative when comparing them with other applicants (especially in a particularly competitive cycle), derailing their chances of acceptance.
+As an MBA admissions consultant, I often help clients with one concern.
+They want to know how to address an employment gap in their MBA application.
+The past year brought upheaval.
+More prospective MBA candidates than usual faced job changes.
+Many experienced periods of unemployment.
+They fear admissions committees will view this negatively.
+They worry about comparison with other applicants.
+This is especially true in competitive cycles.
+They fear it will derail their chances of acceptance.

-The good news is that the adcoms are human – they have likely changed jobs or even been laid off themselves.
-They also read the news and know that many employers had to make cuts in the past year to weather the slowdown.
-However, this doesn’t mean you should gloss over an employment gap and assume they ‘get it’.
+The good news?
+Adcoms are human.
+They have likely changed jobs.
+Some have even been laid off themselves.
+They also read the news.
+They know many employers made cuts.
+Companies did this to weather the slowdown.
+However, don’t gloss over an employment gap.
+Don’t assume they’ll ‘get it’.

-The overarching key to successfully navigating a period of unemployment or being out of work at the time of application is to be proactive.
+The key to navigating unemployment?
+Be proactive.
+This applies whether you’re unemployed or out of work during application.
 Here are three ways to do that:

 1) Address the elephant in the room.

-With application volumes surging, the last thing the adcoms want to do is search around to understand an employment gap they see on your resume.
-As a rule of thumb, explain any gap that is three months or longer in the optional essay (the data form may have a place for this as well).
+Application volumes are surging.
+Adcoms don’t want to search for answers.
+They don’t want to hunt for explanations about employment gaps on your resume.
+As a rule of thumb, explain gaps of three months or longer.
+Use the optional essay for this.
+The data form may also have a place for this.
 If you are currently unemployed, even if it hasn’t been three months, you should also provide an explanation.

 In straightforward, concise language, explain the context of the situation and – importantly – what you were doing during the break.
 Ideally it was more than searching for a job and watching Netflix; perhaps you learned a new hobby or job-relevant skill, volunteered in your community, or traveled to new and exciting places.